Remote Workstation Security

 When a workstation is physically in your building, the expectation is that nobody is going to pick it up and walk out with it.
-If the device is a laptop, tablet or some other type of portable, then this becomes more complicated, but there are still things that can be done for a portable device to encrypt the drive, so that if it does walk out at least the data on the drive is not accessible and the ability to connect back into your network is eliminated.
+If the device is a laptop, tablet, or another portable type, then this becomes more complicated.
+Some things can be done to a mobile device to encrypt the drive so that if it is lost or stolen, the drive’s data is not accessible, and the ability to connect into your network is eliminated.

 Remote workstations may never physically connect to your network, so confirming that they are receiving security updates and the virus software works correctly is difficult.
 If the device is lost or stolen, you need to wipe the computer hard drive so no one can access the data on the drive.